Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4-listmorefiles contains a command thst displays the contents of a directory including hidden files in a long format
+script 5-listfilesdigitonly contains the command to display directory contents in long format with user and group iD displayed in digits